Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Experimental details

 The lasers at 680~nm (driving the ${^3P}_1 \rightarrow {^3S}_1$ transition) and 770~nm (driving the ${^3P}_2 \rightarrow {^3S}_1$ transition) are home-built diode laser systems \cite{BRW01}.
 They are frequency stabilized using grating feedback to give linewidths of order 1~MHz.
 The 680 beam counterpropagates with the locked 556 beam a few cm downstream from the 556 fluorescence point. {\em It optically pumps atoms into the metastable ${^3P}_0$ and ${^3P}_2$ states}.
 This reduces population in the ground state and the green fluorescence spectrum when scanning the 680 beam shows a negative peak.
 The injection current into this laser is frequency modulated (at 15~kHz) and it is locked to the peak center.
 The 770 beam, which is a further 2~mm downstream and overlaps with the same 556 beam, causes the fluorescence to recover as it repumps atoms from the ${^3P}_2$ state back into the ground state, from where they can reabsorb the 556 beam.
 Thus, {\em the 770 beam measures the population in the ${^3P}_2$ state} and the fluorescence spectrum shows a positive peak.
 The measurements are done with this laser locked to a particular hyperfine transition.
-For this, the laser is current modulated at a slightly different frequency from that of the 680 laser, and the same PMT signal is demodulated at this frequency to generate the error signal.
+For this, the laser is current modulated at a frequency of 10 kHz, which is different from that of the 680 laser, and the same PMT signal is demodulated at this frequency to generate the error signal.

-Representative fluorescence spectra in $^{174}$Yb obtained by scanning each of the three lasers have been shown in our previous work \cite{PRP10}.
-Here, we show a typical spectrum for a particular hyperfine transition in $^{173}$Yb, but only for the 770 laser (Fig.\ \ref{spectrum}).
-The solid line is a curve fit to a Voigt profile, with the fit residuals shown on top.
-The fit yields a linewidth of about 36 MHz.
-For comparison, the natural linewidth of the ${^3P}_2 \rightarrow {^3S}_1$ line is 12 MHz.
-Considering that the fluorescence spectrum measures the final population in the ground state, this increase in linewidth is reasonable.
-From the number of hyperfine levels and the electric dipole selection rules, there are 10 possible transitions between these states.
-The spectra for the different transitions are similar to the one shown, but appear with different signal-to-noise ratios (SNR) depending on the individual transition strengths.
-The SNR (of about 15 from the fit residuals) for the spectrum shown is neither the best nor the worst, but in all cases it is good enough to get a strong error signal to lock the laser.
+Representative fluorescence spectra for the even isotope $^{174}$Yb obtained by scanning each of the three lasers have been shown in our previous work \cite{PRP10}.
+For the odd isotope $^{173}$Yb used in this work, the number of hyperfine levels and the electric dipole selection rules shows that there are 9 possible transitions at 770 nm, of which 6 are used for the measurement.
+The spectra for the measured transitions appear with different signal-to-noise ratios (SNR) depending on the individual transition strengths.
+The SNR in all cases is good enough to get a strong error signal to lock the laser.